jump-dev/JuMP.jl/docs/src/should_i_use.md

 ## When should you use JuMP?

-You should use JuMP if you have a constrained optimization problem for which you can formulate using the language of mathematical programming, that is:
+You should use JuMP if you have a constrained optimization problem that is formulated using the language of mathematical programming, that is, the problem
+has:

- * a set of decision variables
+ * a set of real- or complex-valued decision variables
- * a scalar- or vector-valued objective function
+ * a scalar- or vector-valued real objective function
  * a set of constraints.

 Key reasons to use JuMP include: